Free Markets Inequality and the Circular Flow

 In a closed economy, households provide labour and capital to firms.
 Firms pay wages and profits, and households spend income on goods and services.

-Simple, balanced, tidy.
+Simple, balanced and tidy.

 But reality?
 We’re in an open economy with: